Former civil litigation attorney. Content legal strategist at TermsFeed.

 Here's how RescueTime does this:

 Car2go takes a similar approach in its Terms & Conditions agreement on memberships:

 If you are writing your own Terms & Conditions, this simple approach is likely the best approach to drafting this section.

-You want at least a general limitation of liability clause in your Terms & Conditions agreement.
+You want to include general limitation of liability clause in your Terms & Conditions agreement.
 Without it, your users could pursue damages for shutdowns, viruses, and failure of your app, website or software.